Chart Color Schemes

 Upwey - Tecoma's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data for Upwey-Tecoma shows positive outcomes, with low prevalence of common health conditions across both younger and older age groups.
+Health data for Upwey-Tecoma shows a relatively low prevalence of common health conditions across both younger and older age groups.

-Approximately 54% of residents (~5,291 people) have private health cover.
+Approximately 54% (~5,291 people) of residents have private health cover, which is fairly high compared to other areas.
 The most prevalent medical conditions are mental health issues (affecting 9.8% of residents) and asthma (9.0%).
-A total of 68.4% of residents report no medical ailments, compared to 66.9% in Greater Melbourne.
-In Upwey-Tecoma, 17.1% of residents are aged 65 and over (1,687 people), lower than the 19.4% in Greater Melbourne.
-Health outcomes among seniors align with those of the general population.
+A total of 68.4% of residents report being completely clear of medical ailments, slightly higher than the Greater Melbourne average of 66.9%.
+The area has a lower proportion of seniors aged 65 and over at 17.1% (1,687 people) compared to Greater Melbourne's 19.4%.
+Health outcomes among seniors in Upwey-Tecoma are above average and generally align with the overall population's health profile.

 Frequently Asked Questions - Health